 Originated by the Junior League of London, the Little Black Dress Initiative (LBDI) seeks to make “poverty unfashionable” by illustrating the effects of severe financial hardship, low self-esteem and limited access to resources and opportunities for women and children.

 Growing up in poverty is one of the greatest threats to healthy child development and poverty and financial stress can impede a child’s cognitive development and their ability to learn.
 So the LBDI was a natural fit for the Junior League of Gwinnett and North Fulton Counties (JLGNF).

-From February 20-24, 2017, JLGNF members will wear one black dress or ensemble for five consecutive days to raise awareness about the issue of poverty in Georgia.
+From November 26-30 2018, JLGNF members will wear one black dress or ensemble for five consecutive days to raise awareness about the issue of poverty in Georgia.
 Advocates will wear a pin that says, “Ask Me About My Dress,” to generate discussion about the initiative and its objectives.
-Organizations joining the crusade include the Junior Leagues of Athens, Atlanta, Augusta, Cobb-Marietta, Columbus, DeKalb County, Douglas County, Gainesville-Hall County, Macon, Savannah and more.
+On November 27th JLGNF in partnership with Rainbow Village will host a poverty simulation and collect feminine hygiene products to help women in our community gain access to this necessity.

 According to the U.S. Census Bureau’s Small Area Income and Poverty Estimates, Georgia has one of the highest poverty rates of children in the United States at 24.7 percent.
 The following statistics typify the severity of this problem in the areas surrounding JLGNF:

 - More than 1.7 million Georgians are impoverished.

 - 6.5 percent of Forsyth County’s overall population and six percent of its children are living in poverty.